Skip to main content

 Academic

-A sophisticated analysis of the long-term effects of on endocrine resilience requires a systems-biology perspective.
+A sophisticated analysis of the long-term effects of dietary patterns on endocrine resilience requires a systems-biology perspective.
 The endocrine system does not operate as a series of independent vertical silos but as a highly integrated network of feedback loops.

 Nutritional inputs do not merely influence a single hormone; they create cascading effects across multiple axes, including the Hypothalamic-Pituitary-Gonadal (HPG), Hypothalamic-Pituitary-Thyroid (HPT), and Hypothalamic-Pituitary-Adrenal (HPA) axes.
 The long-term adherence to a specific dietary strategy can be viewed as a chronic metabolic signal that reshapes the functional setpoints of these interconnected systems.